-- Gross misconduct is misconduct that is so serious that it is likely to lead to dismissal without notice.
-The following list contains some examples of gross misconduct: The list is not exhaustive
+- 5. Gross misconduct is misconduct that is so serious that it is likely to lead to dismissal without notice.
+The following list contains some examples of gross misconduct:

 - bullying, discrimination and harassment

 - incapacity at work because of alcohol or drugs

 - violent behaviour

 - fraud or theft

 - gross negligence

 - gross insubordination

-- serious breaches of council policies and procedures e.g. the Health and Safety Policy,
+- serious breaches of health and safety rules

-Equality and Diversity Policy, Data Protection Policy and any policies regarding the use of information technology

 - serious and deliberate damage to property

 - use of the internet or email to access pornographic, obscene or offensive material

 - disclosure of confidential information.